Home / Coffee Knowledge / Rocket Fausto espresso grinder in the test

 Heavy, fast, powerful - Rocket Fausto

-Large dead space of the Fausto
+Large retention of the Fausto

-Good espresso!
+Good Espresso!

 Conclusion on the Rocket Fausto